 The target and maximum award amounts have been set at levels our compensation committee believes will provide a meaningful incentive to achieve company and individual goals and contribute to our financial performance.
 In 2022, the target and maximum award amounts were set at 50% and 100%, respectively, of annual base salary for our Chief Executive Officer, Chief Financial Officer and Chief Operating Officer and 30% and 60%, respectively, of annual base salary for our other named executive officer.
 There is no payout if actual Company Adjusted EBITDA is 90% or less of budget Company Adjusted EBITDA.
-To the extent that actual Company Adjusted EBITDA exceeds 90% of budget Company Adjusted EBITDA, the plan provides that we will make payments based on where performance falls on a linear basis between 90% and 100% of budget Company Adjusted EBITDA.
+To the extent that actual Company Adjusted EBITDA exceeds 90% of budget Company Adjusted EBITDA, the plan provides that we will make payments based on where performance falls on a linear basis between 90% and 100% of budget Company Adjusted EBITDA and between 100% and 110% of budget Company Adjusted EBITDA.
 In each circumstance, the compensation committee retains discretion to adjust the amount paid under the plan based on individual and company circumstances.
 If our budget Company Adjusted EBITDA is achieved, each individual will earn 100% of their target award.

 The short-term incentive program payment is determined based primarily on the extent to which we achieve our budget Company Adjusted EBITDA goal.
 Company Adjusted EBITDA is our earnings before interest, taxes, depreciation and amortization and excludes stock-based compensation, closed restaurant costs and certain non-cash and other adjustments.
 For each 1.0% that actual Company Adjusted EBITDA is above or below budget Company Adjusted EBITDA, the percentage of the target they receive will increase or decrease by 10%, respectively, of the Company Adjusted EBITDA portion of their target award.
-For example, if actual Company Adjusted EBITDA is 1% above budget Company Adjusted EBITDA performance is 2.0 times their target award.
-We use our Company Adjusted EBITDA, together with financial measures prepared in accordance with GAAP, such as revenue, net income and cash flows from operations, to assess our historical and prospective operating performance of our personnel and also as a benchmark to evaluate our operating performance or compare our performance to that of our competitors.
-The use of Company Adjusted EBITDA as a performance measure permits a comparative assessment of our operating performance relative to our performance or that vary widely among similar companies.
+For example, if actual Company Adjusted EBITDA is 1% above budget Company Adjusted EBITDA, the named executive officers will receive 1.1 times their target award.
+The maximum a named executive officer may receive for Company Adjusted EBITDA performance is 2.0 times their target award.
+We use our Company Adjusted EBITDA, together with financial measures prepared in accordance with GAAP, such as revenue, net income and cash flows from operations, to assess our historical and prospective operating performance and to enhance our understanding of our core operating performance.
+We also use our Company Adjusted EBITDA internally to evaluate the performance of our personnel and also as a benchmark to evaluate our operating performance or compare our performance to that of our competitors.
+The use of Company Adjusted EBITDA as a performance measure permits a comparative assessment of our operating performance relative to our performance based on our GAAP results, while isolating the effects of some items that vary from period to period without any correlation to core operating performance or that vary widely among similar companies.